CannyLab/vdtk/README.md

-# Harmony: Visual Description Evaluation Data Tools
+# vdtk: Visual Description Evaluation Data Tools

 This tool is designed to allow for a deep investigation of diversity in visual description datasets, and to help users understand their data at a token, n-gram, description, and dataset level.